 The most widely used method to estimate and account for heterogeneity is the Der Simonian- Laird (DL) approach.
-More recently the iterative and g computationally intensive restricted maximum likelihood (REML) approach emerged and is catching up.
-However, a comparing these two (and more) models demonstrated that there is little to gain and
+More recently the iterative and computationally intensive restricted maximum likelihood (REML) approach emerged and is catching up.
+However, a comparison between these two (and more) models demonstrated that there is little to gain and DL is quite adequate in most scenarios.